arjshiv/localutils-mcp-server/README.md

 ### `get_time_and_date`

-Returns the current local time and date in various formats.
+Returns the current local time and date in various formats, including:
+- Local time
+- Local date
+- Day of the week
+- ISO 8601 format
+- Unix timestamp

 ### `get_hostname`